samkennerly/suneku/README.md

-# UNDER CONSTRUCTION
-this repo is not ready for public use yet!

 # start doing data science with suneku

 Suneku is a complete environment for analyzing data using [Python 3](https://www.python.org/).
 It has much in common with the [data science containers](http://blog.kaggle.com/2016/02/05/how-to-get-started-with-data-science-in-containers/) used by [Kaggle](https://www.kaggle.com/).
-It is designed to be easily built, customized, and rebuilt when you break it.
+It is designed to be easily built, customized, and rebuilt.

-Suneku works best for datasets which can comfortably fit in your computer's RAM.
+Suneku works best for data which fits comfortably in your computer's RAM.
 For larger datasets, I suggest using [Databricks](https://databricks.com/) or building your own [Spark cluster](http://spark.apache.org/).

 Here are some things you can do with a suneku lab: